heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 ```

 ## Using the GuidanceManeuverView
 The `GuidanceManeuverView` is a panel where information about the next maneuvers will appear.
-As with all HERE Mobile SDK UI Kit components, it is already configured, so you only need to pass in the desired state based on the provided `GuidanceManeuverData`.
+As with all MSDKUI components, it is already configured, so you only need to pass in the desired state based on the provided `GuidanceManeuverData`.

 This data is provided by the `GuidanceManeuverPresenter` helper class, that accepts a `GuidanceManeuverListener` to notify the listener once new `GuidanceManeuverData` is available:
 ```java